5 What’s the right tax code?

 - P60 the annual statement of income and deductions provided to you by your employer.
 You will normally receive this within two months of the end of each tax year (5 April)

 - P45 the statement of income paid and tax deducted for the year when you leave a job (called the ‘prevailing tax year’).
-This form needs to be passed to HMRC.
+This form needs to be passed to your new employer or to HMRC if you are not going to work again in that tax year.

 The table sets out the alternative letters used by HMRC in their tax coding.